Latest addition: Mars Italian Paratroops

 Atlantic Italian Paratroops - Part I

 This is an interesting set from Atlantic.
-The poses show more action than their average set.
+They represent post-WW2 paras, but given the scarcity of figures in representing this service branch one might decide to press them into service as WW2 troops.
+The poses show more action than Atlantic's average set.
 I am not a big fan of the guy jumping over the tree stump, or the guy who is just standing straight, but overall it is a very decent set.

 Atlantic Italian Paratroops - Part II